HeljaeRaeisaenen/tiralabra23/README.md

 #### To to run the program:
 1. Create a folder named `data` in the repository folder.
 It should be on the same level as `src`
 2. Add a .txt file in the data folder.
 It should contain text.
 You can find free e-books in plain text from https://www.gutenberg.org and http://www.lonnrot.net (Finnish), for example.
-3. Run `python3 src/index.py` in the repository's root folder (not in data!)
+3. Run `poetry run invoke run` in the repository's root folder (not in data!)
-4. Give the name of the .txt file (not path!).
-For example, `example.txt`
+4. Give the name of the .txt file.
+For example, `example.txt` (You can also give absolute paths to files in locations other than the data folder)